-- 1. View the Online MSAA Test Administration Training Modules for Test Administrators, including the end-of-module guizzes.
-There are no score requirements for these guizzes. - 2.
+- 1. View the online MSAA Test Administration Training Modules for Test Administrators, including the end-of-module quizzes.
+There are no score requirements for these quizzes. - 2.
 Complete the final quiz with at least an 80% accuracy score.

-Table 4 contains a summary of the topics that are covered in the Online Test Administration Training Modules for TAs.
+Table 4 contains a summary of the topics that are covered in the online MSAA Test Administration Training Modules for TAs.
 The training modules will highlight information from the TAM, DTA, and the MSAA Online Assessment System User Guide for Test Administrators.

 Table 4.
-Required MSAA Test Administration Training for Test Administrators
+Required MSAA Test Administration Training for TAs